datarobot/datarobot-user-models/README.md

       1. About editable mode: https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#id64
          https://stackoverflow.com/questions/35064426/when-would-the-e-editable-option-be-useful-with-pip-install
 1. Pytest to your heart's content.
-1. To build DRUM or work on Java predictor, Java 11 is required.
-To install Java on Ubuntu: `sudo apt install openjdk-11-jdk openjdk-11-jre`.
-1. If you plan to run functional tests, build DRUM or work on Java predictor, Java 11 is required.
-To install Java on Ubuntu: `sudo apt install openjdk-11-jdk openjdk-11-jre`.
+2. If you plan to run functional tests, build DRUM or work on Java predictor, Java 11 is required.
+See [Prerequisites for development/Java](#java).

 #### DataRobot Confluence
 To get more information, search for `custom models` and `datarobot user models` in DataRobot Confluence.